imagej/imagej.github.io/pages/GitHub.md

 ## Finding a file – quickly

-After pointing the web browser to a specific repository, typing the  key will let you type out parts of the file name and hit  when the file in question is at the top of the list (you can also navigate the list using the cursor keys).
+After pointing the web browser to a specific repository, typing the {% include Key content="T" %} key will let you type out parts of the file name and hit {% include Key content="Enter" %} when the file in question is at the top of the list (you can also navigate the list using the cursor keys).

 ## Linking to specific lines

-Hitting the  key lets you jump to a specific line (and modifies the URL which you can then send around to refer to that line).
+Hitting the {% include Key content="L" %} key lets you jump to a specific line (and modifies the URL which you can then send around to refer to that line).

-After one line is selected already, you can select a line *range* by -clicking on the line number of the other end of the line range.
+After one line is selected already, you can select a line *range* by {% include Key content="Shift" %}-clicking on the line number of the other end of the line range.

 ## Permalinks